amitkumargope/Computer-Vision-Applications-Manufacturing-Industries-/README.md

 By the end of 6 months, you should:

 * Demonstrate deep understanding of computer vision foundations (traditional + deep learning)
-* Have **5–7 strong GitHub repositories** showcasing practical, optimized, and well-documented projects
-* Be comfortable reading and implementing research papers
-* Be interview-ready for CV-focused roles in industry or research

 ---